SamOBrienOlinger/spoodle-space-pp5/README..md

 ### [**Testing**](#testing)

-Manual testing was carried out to ensure that each of the functionalities described in the Users Stories section worked as intended.
+- **Manual Testing**

+    - Manual testing of every feature was conducted on an ongoing basis throughout development.
+All manual testing passed, once bugs were fixed.
     All searchbars, links and buttons functioned as intended; uploading images and so on were all tested and passed.
+    - **Validator Testing**

+ -

 ### [**Deployment**](#deployment)